raphdixon/TreeSong/replit.md

-# TreeNote - Audio Collaboration Platform
+# DemoTree - Music Demo Sharing Platform

 ## Overview

-TreeNote is a web application that allows musicians and audio professionals to upload audio tracks, visualize waveforms with optional BPM grid overlays, and collaborate through time-coded comments.
-The application features a retro Windows 95 aesthetic using the 98.css library and provides both authenticated team collaboration and public sharing capabilities.
+DemoTree is a public music sharing platform where musicians can upload their demos and receive emoji reactions from listeners.
+The application enforces first-listen restrictions to ensure full song completion before allowing interaction, then enables emoji reactions to be placed at specific timeline positions.
+Features a retro Windows 95 aesthetic using the 98.css library.

 ## System Architecture